spack/spack-tutorial/tutorial_developer_workflows.rst

   package as a dev package.
 Spack needs to know the version of the dev package so it can supply the correct flags for the package's build system.
-If a version is not supplied then spack will take the maximum version defined in the package where ``[numeric versions] < stable < [main/master] < develop``.
+If a version is not supplied then spack will take the maximum version defined in the package where where `infinity versions https://spack.readthedocs.io/en/latest/packaging_guide.html#version-comparison`_ like ``develop`` and ``main`` have a higher value than the numeric versions.
-..
-  Are we trying to say if it is not in the graph already? this is confusing to me.
-If if you've concretized then you shouldn't need to spack add a dependency testing this in the tutorial container to confirm and it is not the case
+* You want to ensure right spec is the software graph that will satisfy the develop spec.
-* You need to also add the right spec with ``spack add <package>`` on to the ``spack.yaml`` environments file.
-This is because the spack develop only adds the  ``dev_path=`` attribute to the spec and not the spec itself.
+  ``spack add <package>`` with the matching version you want to develop is a way to ensure the develop spec is satisfied.the ``spack.yaml`` environments file.
+This is because develop specs are not concretization constraints but rather a criteria for adding the ``dev_path=`` variant to existing spec.
 * You'll need to re-concretize the environment so that the version number and the ``dev_path=`` attributes are properly added to the cached spec in ``spack.lock``.